Band geometry from position-momentum duality at topological band crossings

-In this Letter, we show that the position-momentum duality \cite{lin21prb} offers a unified framework of the band geometry at the topological band crossings.
+In this work, we show that the position-momentum duality \cite{lin21prb} offers a unified framework of the band geometry at the topological band crossings.
 Under this duality, the band geometry with Berry connection is dual to the free-electron motion under gauge field.
 This identifies the trace of quantum metric as the dual energy in momentum space.
 The band crossings with Berry defects thus induce the dual energy quantization in the trace of quantum metric.
-For a $\mbb Z$ nodal-point or nodal-surface semimetal, a dual Landau level quantization occurs owing to the Berry charge.
-Meanwhile, a nodal-loop semimetal exhibits a Berry vortex line, leading to the quantized dual rotational energy about the nodal loop.
-A $\mbb Z_2$ monopole brings about another dual rotational energy, which originates from the link with an additional nodal line.
-The spread of Wannier functions manifests a quantized lower bound in a $\mbb Z$ nodal-point or nodal-surface semimetal, while logarithmic divergence occurs in a nodal-loop semimetal.
+For the 3D $\mbb Z$ nodal-point and nodal-surface semimetals, the dual Landau level quantization occurs owing to the Berry charges.
+Meanwhile, the two-dimensional (2D) Dirac points exhibit the Berry vortices, leading to the quantized dual axial rotational energies.
+Such a quantization naturally generalizes to the 3D nodal-loop semimetals, where the nodal loops host the Berry vortex lines.
+The $\mbb Z_2$ monopoles bring about additional dual rotational energies, which originate from the links with additional nodal lines.
+The spread of Wannier functions manifests quantized lower bounds from the Berry charges, while logarithmic divergences occur from the Berry vortices.
 Our duality-based analysis paves the way for advanced comprehension of nontrivial band geometry at the topological band crossings.